Small Group Lantau island Tour

 Prices include a boat ride at Tai O, a one-way ticket in a Standard Cabin on the Ngong Ping Cable Car and lunch at the Heritage Hotel in Tai O. They also include the costs of transport during the tour but not to and from the meeting and end points of the tour.

 This tour requires you to be physically fit.
 We will be walking between 5 and 10km over the course of the day.
 How far we walk will depend on how much walking you want to do at Tai O. We will be going at a slow pace, across flat land but you do need to be in reasonable health.
 If you wish to visit the Big Buddha up close you will need to be able to climb up 268 steps!
 Please be aware that the Big Buddha is not in the city, it is in the Lantau National Park.
 This means that you will need to travel to Lantau which is approximately one hour away from downtown Hong Kong.

 Whilst this is a wonderful day out of the city and is often the highlight of peoples time in Hong Kong please do not book this tour if you do not wish to spend 3 hours of your day travelling to and from the Lantau National Park.
 Please book a Group Night Tour or Group Food Tour instead.

 LANGUAGES: Available in English.

 WHEN/TIME: Public Small Group Lantau tours run on Tuesdays, Thursdays and Sundays.
-Tuesday and Thursday we meet at 9:20 am.
-Sundays and public holidays we meet at 8:20 am.
+Tuesday and Thursday we start at 9:40 am.
+Sundays and public holidays we start at 8:40 am.
 We start early to avoid the crowds and queues.